“You awake the giant.

 I was scheduled be at karate that evening, but you can imagine how much I was in the mood for that.
 With a little more training, that black belt was within my grasp.
 But that day, I just ran out of inspiration for anything.
 In a way I felt lied to, that all the promises of physical prowess were sheer nonsense.
 I took the uniform, folded it up and placed it in a box.

 It would be over a decade before I ever walked through the doors of a dojo again.

 Elsa’s scolding notwithstanding, the revelation I was a skinny rail with a deficient personality tormented me after my humiliation.
 Aside from going to work and back, I didn’t even want to venture out in public.
+My failure stunk to such a degree I was afraid it might attract wolves.
 For a week I retreated into myself and stayed out of sight.
 That’s when a good friend stepped in once more to show me the way.